Tag Archives: Amy Poehler

 It’s really mainly the sunshine-rich location and Fey’s character that were the key highlights of Wine Country.
 Almost everything else, particularly the comedy felt as though I’d seen it before but executed in a more memorable way.

 I say watch it if you absolutely must.
-Who knows, perhaps you’ll find more to love and if you do, you’re very welcome to let me know in the comments precisely why I’m crazy.
+Who knows, perhaps you’ll find more to love, and if you do, you’re very welcome to let me know in the comments precisely why I missed the goodness within.

 G